RemmySpicy/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 		- run the command above before running the script as stated in NB
 		- you will need to execute the code below to test the script ./101-clean_emacs

+	102-tree
+		- this script will generate child, grand child and great grand child directories, welcome, to and school in that order
+		- run the command above before running the script as stated in NB
+		- you will need to execute the code below to test the script ./102-tree